Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - Improvement of our Visual Cryptography scheme by reintroducing pure visual cryptography frame to display character, figures, images.
 It should increase the complexity, cost and resources required for an attack.
 - Potential research grant on our real-time Malware detection scheme
 - Add OT oblivious transfer in our pallet to enable usage of MPC with our GCF.
-- Add behavioral biometric feature
+- Add behavioural biometric feature

 >the team's long-term plans and intentions in relation to it.

 - Bounty to crack our transaction validation protocol when both Android protected confirmation and detection of adverse code execution will be deployed
-- Include a TEE layer 2 to manage a Root of trust based on full HSM hardware ( with YubiHSM typeof solution) to provide a 3 tier distributed HSM capability.
+- Include a TEE layer 2 to manage a Root of trust based on full HSM hardware ( with YubiHSM type of solution) to provide a 3 tier distributed HSM capability.